 If you have to believe in the doctrine of the Trinity to be a Christian (as we are told by the Nicene Creed), then Paul (Saul of Tarsus) was not a Christian.

 The above quote is just one of many which clearly puts Jesus/Christ in a subordinate position to God, which is not possible if Jesus/Christ is himself God.

-I mention that Paul was “Greek trained” because at the time any Greek educated person would automatically have been steeped in Greek philosophy — especially, for our purposes here, Plato and the Stoics.
+I mention that Paul was “Greek trained” because at the time any Greek educated person would automatically have been steeped in Greek philosophy – especially Plato and the Stoics.
 This reading makes way more sense than the tortured and convoluted interpretation one has to bear in order to get the Christianity of the Nicene Creed out of the writings of Paul.
 This also explains why Paul was more comfortable preaching to the “pagans” than to the Jews.